whitechno/subutai/README.md

 You can also switch scalaVersion temporarily:
 `sbt:Hello>  ++2.12.11! -v`
 `!` is to force version switch (without it, the switch happens only in projects where this particular version is included in `crossScalaVersions` of project `settings`)
 `-v` is for verbose

 Versions of key dependencies
 ----------------------------

+- Java
+  - Updated to Java 17.0.13 on Dec 2, 2024

 - SBT
   https://github.com/sbt/sbt/releases